The Caged Dragon

 The gnome agreed with a nod and Mozart put him down on the ground again.

 Monster Mozart took the dragon to the deepest end of the mountain next to the underground river underneath the mountain.
-Mozart encouraged him to swim and look around in his own pace and asked him about his daily adventures over supper.
+Mozart encouraged him to swim and look around at his own pace and asked him about his daily adventures over supper.

 Every day the dragon would swim further and further until he started to make friends.
 Dragon stayed out longer and longer until he found the perfect spot to nest and call his own home.